Opposite of ILLITERATE – 35 Antonyms With Sentence Examples

 Literate The ability to be literate was seen as a basic skill necessary for success.
 He was so literate that he could interpret complex texts without difficulty.

-READ: Opposite of SONG - 35 Antonyms With Sentence Examples
+READ: Opposite of BADGE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of ILLITERATE